Everything we know on the fifth day of the US and Israel’s war with Iran - Local News 8

 By Jessie Yeung, Rhea Mogul, CNN

-(CNN) — The latest Middle East conflict continues spiraling days after Israel and the US launched their joint operation on Iran, triggering retaliatory strikes on Israel and neighboring Gulf states and plunging the region into fear and uncertainty.
+(CNN) — The latest Middle East conflict continues spiraling days after Israel and the US launched their joint operation on Iran, killing more than 1,000 people there, triggering retaliatory strikes on Israel and neighboring Gulf states and plunging the region into fear and uncertainty.

 US and Israeli leaders have issued confident pronouncements that Iran’s military has been battered and is on the back foot, with nearly 2,000 targets struck.
 But Iranian missiles and drones keep coming, targeting American assets across the region.